PranavHun/CPPTinkerings/README.md

 ## Getting Started

 The repository is divided into two parts.
-1. Code in src/ folder which builds into the include/ and lib/ folders.
+1. Code in CPPTinkerings/ folder which builds into the include/ and lib/ folders.
-2. Code in test/ folder which tests all the features.
+2. Code in examples/ folder which provides usage examples for the code built as libraries in previous step.

 ## Installing

 After the directory is cloned, you execute the following commands.

-cd build && cmake ../
-cmake --build . --target install
+sh build.sh all

-These commands build the source into include and lib.
+This will build the code in CPPTinkerings/ into include and lib folders.
+This will also build code in examples/ into examples/bin.

-From the root directory.

-cd test/build && cmake ../
-cmake --build . --target install

-This will create an executable in test/bin directory,
+For more options to build.sh execute the following command.

+sh build.sh -h

 ## License